-When symptoms appear, it’s called a “flare.”
-These signs may come and go.
+When lupus symptoms appear, it’s called a “flare.”
+Symptoms may come and go.
 You may have swelling and rashes one week and no symptoms at all the next.
 You may find that your symptoms flare after you’ve been out in the sun or after a hard day at work.